Tinkerforge/doc/en/source/Hardware/Bricklets/Sound_Pressure_Level.rst

 Additionally, the frequency response changes between microphones.
 To calibrate this we would have to calibrate in an anechoic chamber for each Bricklet.
-This is not economically feasable for a Bricklet.
+This is not economically feasible for a Bricklet.
 We account for this with an additional absolute maximum 5% full-scale error.